 What to do if you are unemployed?

-The self-employed are not insured.
+Self-employed people are not insured.

 The entitlement to unemployment benefit (UB) depends on the following conditions:

-Work stoppages/loss of income
+Work stoppages/loss of earnings

 Residence in Switzerland

-Your nationality is not relevant to your claim to compensation, but you have to be resident in Switzerland (foreign nationals have to have a valid long-term or basic residence permit).
-If you live abroad and work in Switzerland (as a cross-border commuter), you will usually receive your unemployment benefit in the country where you are domiciled, and according to that country’s regulations.
+You have to be resident in Switzerland.
+As a foreign national, you’ll need to have a valid temporary or permanent residence permit.
+If you live abroad and work in Switzerland (as a cross-border commuter), you will usually receive your

 Working age

-The period of paying contributions also includes:
+The qualifying period for contributions also includes:

 - Working as an employee in Switzerland in a position that is subject to contributions;

-- Working as an employee in a position subject to contributions for a Swiss company abroad (posting); Swiss military, civilian or civil defence service.
+- Working as an employee in a position subject to contributions for a Swiss company abroad (posting);

 - Education, provided you have been resident in Switzerland for at least 10 years;